Election Politics: UK’s General Election 2024 - What Did it Really Tell Us ?

 actually ever materialise.

 All this will take time, and they know it.
-In the meantime as the second largest party, they do still have a responsibility to act as an effective opposition, and they should replace Sunak with a more effective leader promptly before the Autumn sets in, and get on with the job.
+In the meantime as the second largest party, they do still have a responsibility to act as an effective opposition, and their replacement Sunak with a more effective leader promptly was an obvious and laudable first step.

 Any thoughts of